-In light of the Lloyd's ECR being greater than Bldac's contribution to the group SCR there is no further restriction applied to the fungibility of the group own funds.
+In light of the Lloyd's economic capital requirement (ECR) being greater than Bldac's contribution to the group SCR there is no further restriction applied to the fungibility of the group own funds.
 In the current group structure, with Beazley's business being written in or reinsured almost entirely to the syndicates (2623 and 3623), Bldac's capital is available to post as FAL for the purpose of supporting the underwriting activity of the group.

-There are approximately \$5.1m (2019: \$5.3m) of assets held by BICI that are pledged to nine different states as statutory security deposits.
+There are approximately \$5.4m (2020: \$5.1m) of assets held by BICI that are pledged to nine different states as statutory security deposits.
 Given that this amount is lower than the contribution of the US business to the group SCR, no deduction for non-available own funds at group level is required.